 Intense competition from unorganized sector: One of the characteristics of this industry is the presence of unorganized sector offering products in loose unbranded form which intensifies competition.
 The Company has invested significantly in building strong brands which helps differentiate its products.
+However, Our Company is adopting best possible measures and has invested significantly in building strong brands which helps differentiate its products and also we are continuously focusing on brand building process to attain our objectives.

-Exchange Rate Fluctuation: The Company being engaged in exports, derives approximately 60% of its revenue from export sales.
+Exchange Rate Fluctuation: The Company being engaged in exports, derives approximately 70-75% of its revenue from export sales.
 An appreciation of the Indian Rupee can adversely impact the Company's exports.
-The Company manages this financial risk through booking of forward contracts in the range of approximately 50% of our projected sales
+The Company manages this financial risk through booking of forward contracts in the range of approximately 70% of our projected sales.
+Also currently NHC has benefited from the depreciated rupee.